Huge thanks to our original RSI funders: Campbell Global and Wally Perera!

-The plan is to collect kokanee adults when they return to spawn and are used as broodstock for the program.
-Kokanee eggs are fertilized at the hatchery and then taken to the RSI's where they are installed into the egg box.
-The eggs are reared to hatch and are allowed to freely exit the RSI to the stream where they can begin their adventure to adulthood.
+The plan is to collect kokanee adults when they return to spawn and use them as broodstock for the program.
+Kokanee eggs are fertilized at the hatchery and then taken to the RSIs, where they are installed into the egg box.
+The eggs are reared to hatch and are allowed to freely exit the RSI when ready, being released into the stream where they can begin their adventure to adulthood.
 We have constructed two RSI systems and tested them on two tributaries of Lake Sammamish.
-We were able to test the systems and are ready for kokanee eggs in the upcoming season.
+After evaluating our results, we can safely say that we are ready for kokanee eggs in the upcoming season.

-- Filtration System - We have devised a series of filtration barrels to remove sediment from the incoming water to protect the precious kokanee.
+- Filtration System - We have devised a series of filtration barrels to remove sediment from the incoming water to protect the eggs.
 The first barrel removes larger sediment (>2mm) with a screen.
-The second is baffled which removes the smaller sediment (>0.5mm) by forcing the water to navigate through the barrel.
+The second is baffled, removing the smaller sediment (>0.5mm) by forcing the water to navigate through the barrel.
 Lastly, a spin or rotary filter is used to capture the finest remaining sediment from the water supply.

 - Egg Box - An aluminum box was modified to allow the incoming water to enter through a pipe in the bottom portion of the egg box.
-The water works up through a removable media box that is filled with native gravels and kokanee eggs and then out back to the stream through a drain near the top of the box.
-The box lid was also modified to allow the kokanee to experience diurnal patterns by cutting a large hole and covering it with Plexiglas.
+The water works its way up through a removable media box, filled with native gravels and kokanee eggs, and then exits back out to the stream through a drain near the top of the box.
+The box lid was also modified to allow the kokanee to experience diurnal patterns (Day/night cycles) by cutting a large hole and covering it with Plexiglas.

 We have tested the system and are ready to prove that the RSI will produce kokanee fry.
 This will happen this winter from the kokanee return, which begins in November 2017.
 Once we prove that this system will produce fry, we would like to expand the program with more RSI locations and more egg boxes per location.

 - More Egg Boxes - Salmon, including kokanee, do not all return in one pulse.
-In order to properly mimic the natural returns we should have multiple egg boxes per stream which would allow multiple collections through the spawning season.
+In order to properly mimic the natural returns, we should have multiple egg boxes per stream.
+This would allow multiple collections through the spawning season.

-- More Locations - Once this system is proven reliable, we could deploy RSI's throughout the watershed.
+- More Locations - Once this system is proven reliable, RSIs could be deployed throughout the watershed.
 This would diversify the recolonization of streams by kokanee and dramatically increase the kokanee population in Lake Sammamish.

 - Citizen Science - We need volunteers!
-Minor maintenance is required to keep these systems optimally functioning.
+There is still minor maintenance is required to keep these systems optimally functioning.